ikeali/llm_bench/README.md

   "user_id": 1
 }
 Fetch Rankings

 Endpoint: GET /rankings/

 Query Parameters:

 metric_identifier: The name or ID of the metric for which to fetch rankings.
-Frontend Dashboard
-The application provides a frontend dashboard for visualizing LLM data and performance metrics.

-Features:
-Dashboard: Displays various metrics and rankings for the LLMs.
-Data Visualization: Graphical representation of LLM metrics using charts (e.g., line charts, bar charts, etc.).
-Responsive UI: The dashboard is responsive and works across devices.

 Background Task Processing (Celery + Redis)

 To handle intensive tasks such as generating large amounts of simulation data or computing rankings, the project uses Celery with a Redis broker.

 Start the Celery Worker:

 celery -A app.celery_app worker --loglevel=info

 Start Redis: Ensure Redis is running locally or in Docker.
 You can use Docker Compose to start Redis alongside the application.

 Executing Background Tasks: When tasks such as generating simulations are triggered, they will be queued in Redis and processed by Celery workers in the background.

 7. Running the Application
-To run the FastAPI application, use the following command: uvicorn main:app --reload
+To run the FastAPI application, use the following command:

+uvicorn main:app --reload

 •	The app will be accessible at http://127.0.0.1:8000.

 API Endpoints

 Create LLM

 •	Endpoint: POST /llms/

 •	Request Body:
 json
 {